juliaduken/peaceful-platformer/README.md

 Welcome to the *Peaceful Platformer* game!
 This README will guide you through setting up and running the game locally, as well as explain the functionality of the different files.

 **Please note:** This is not a fully functioning game.
-Additionally, the terminal still contanis some debugging outputs.
+Additionally, the terminal still contanins some debugging outputs.
 It was meant as a project to help me learn Pygame through creating movement and collision detection with images.
 I drew the art for the game and used ChatGPT & Stack Overflow to help me learn about Pygame! 🎨💭

 **Functionality:** The game includes a score keeping mechanism, detects collisions with moving enemies, and allows for opening chests and climbing ladders.
 The platforms generate randomly for a set distance, ensuring that they are close enough together.
 Ladders generate randomly on platforms greater than a certain height.
 The game camera is based on player location throughout the game.
 I created a new branch called camera that changed this mechanism as it was causing challenges to implement a final boss at the end.
 Consequently, I stopped development and moved on to another project.
 I learned a lot while coding this and really enjoyed it.